willys7/ERP-Front/README.md

-# OR-Front
+# ERP-Front
-Frontend of a new ORM
+Frontend of a new ERP in Angular version 1.x